gk646/magique/README.md

 `magique` is a beginner-friendly 2D engine for programmers (or those yet to be!).
-It's meant answer all game development needs in a simple but powerful way both in performance and usability. `magique` achieves this by providing core functionalities around a stack of proven libraries to create a productive 2D engine.
+It's meant answer all game development needs in a simple but definitive way both in performance and usability. `magique` achieves this by providing core functionalities around a stack of proven libraries to create a productive 2D engine.
 You like raylib?
 You like entt?
 You love `magique`!

 Most notable features:

 - Every method and header is fully documented including return values, parameters, defaults or failure
 - Optimized for maximum usability following a simple code-style and clean headers
 - Every engine facility is implemented in the most memory and performance efficient way possible
 - Encrypted asset packing and loading into a single asset image
+- Automatic texture stitching into a different texture atlases
 - Built in loading interface handling load-priority and background loading of assets
-- Custom wrapper for ECS integration with `entt`
-- Particle system following the style of Godot 4
+- Particle system similar to Godot 4
 - Persistence interface for game saves and config including a custom database emulator
 - Lighting system featuring a hard shadow and raytracing mode through built in ECS components
-- Fast and extendable C++ scripting system
+- Unique C++ scripting system
-- Built in facilities for loading and drawing sprites and tilemaps (supports [Tiled](https://www.mapeditor.org/))
+- New types and methods to load and draw sprites and tilemaps (supports [Tiled](https://www.mapeditor.org/) exports)

 The techstack of `magique`: